nishanthrs/course20/files/notes/notes-1-3.md

 1. What is "loss"?

-Loss is calculated via a function that calculates the distance b/w a predicted and expected label.
-This is then used to adjust the weights for the goal of reducing the loss as much as possible in the gradient descent algorithm.
+Loss is calculated via a function that calculates the distance b/w a predicted and expected label (e.g. mean squared Euclidean distance, RMSE, mean absolute difference).
+This is then used to adjust the weights for the goal of reducing the network's loss as much as possible in the gradient descent algorithm.

 1. Why can't we always use a high learning rate?
 1. What is a "gradient"?